-- Secure Checking.
-Secure Checking has a $25 minimum opening deposit, no monthly maintenance fee, surcharge-free access to 60,000 partner ATMs, free, unlimited funds transfers to any account at another institution, and 0.01% APY on balances above $1,000.
+- Classic Checking: Classic Checking has a $25 minimum opening deposit, no minimum ongoing balance, no monthly maintenance fee, surcharge-free access to tens of thousands of partner ATMs, unlimited funds transfers to any account at another institution, and 0.01% APY on balances above $1,000.

-- USAA Savings.
-Savings has a minimum opening deposit of $25 and an interest rate range of 0.05% to 0.15% APY, depending on your balance.
+- USAA Savings: Savings has a minimum opening deposit of $25 and an interest rate range of 0.09% to 0.15% APY, depending on your balance.
 ATM access and bank account transfers are free.

-- Performance First.
-Performance First has a minimum opening deposit of $10,000 and rates between 0.05% and 0.30% APY, depending on your balance (the best yields are reserved for balances above $250,000).
+- Performance First: Performance First has a minimum opening deposit of $10,000 and yields between 0.05% and 1.16% APY, depending on your balance (the best yields are reserved for balances above $250,000).
 ATM access and bank account transfers are free.

 USAA offers three different types of CDs:

-- Fixed Rate.
-Terms range from 18 months to seven years.
-Rates increase in proportion to the CD’s term, with the 18-month product yielding 0.76% APY and the seven-year product yielding 1.06% APY.
+- Fixed Rate: Terms range from 30 days to 7 years.
+Rates increase in proportion to the CD’s term, with the 30-day product yielding 0.22% APY and the 7-year product yielding 2.22% APY.

-- Variable Rate.
-The variable rate CD comes with terms of 6 or 12 months.
+- Variable Rate: The variable rate CD comes with terms of 6 or 12 months.
 The yield is currently 0.46% APY for both products, though it’s subject to change based on fluctuations in prevailing consumer interest rates.
-However, USAA doesn’t say how the rate is recalculated or give a range that it can vary within.
-It’s currently set at 0.46% APY for both products.
+However, USAA doesn’t say how the rate is recalculated or give a range that it can vary within, and it hasn’t changed for some time despite numerous changes in prevailing interest rates.

-- Adjustable Rate.
-This CD comes with terms of three, four, and five years, with rates ranging from .12% to .43% (depending on term length and CD size).
+- Adjustable Rate: This CD comes with terms of 3, 4, 5, and 7 years.
+Yields range from .91% APY to 1.59% APY, depending on term length and CD siz).
 If rates rise, you have the option to raise your CD’s rate once during its term.